jhajek/Linux-text-book-part-1/Chapter-13/chapter-13.md

 export VAULT_TOKEN="hvs.CAESIJGG7..................."
 ```

-### Vault Setup
+### Building the Vault

-For this example you will use the Packer build template provided to you to in the sample files of Chapter 13.
+To start we need to build the Vault before we can put secrets in.
+In this case we will use the provided Packer build template provided to you to in the sample files of Chapter 13.
 You will build a Vagrant Box for Ubuntu Server and then manually install the Vault Software.
 You can use the `ubuntu_22043_vanilla` or `ubuntu_22043_m1_mac` to build a new virtual machine.
+Refer to the Packer section on how to build this Vagrant Box and how to add the Box to Vagrant's control.

 ### IT Orchestration